Isla de Muerta (album)

-Isla de Muerta is the twelfth studio album by the melodic hard rock band Ten, released on 20 May 2015 by Rocktopia Records.
+Isla de Muerta is the twelfth studio album by the English melodic hard rock band Ten, released on 20 May 2015 by Rocktopia Records.
 The album is named after the mythical "Island of the Dead" from pirate legend.
 The album's cover was illustrated by Gaetano Di Falco.
 The band has released two singles (and lyric videos) from the album, for "Tell Me What to Do" and "This Love".

 The album cover was illustrated by Gaetano Di Falco, who also illustrated the cover of the band's previous studio album Albion.

 Track listing

 All songs written by Gary Hughes.